cspr-rad/kairos-spec/src/spec.typ

 == CLI

-The CLI will be built in Rust and packaged with Nix, supporting all Linux distributions.
-This allows us to use the client interface derived from the L2 server's API (written in Rust) in the CLI, simplifying the implementation.
+// The CLI will be built using the same programming language as the L2 server, and packaged with Nix, supporting all Linux distributions.
+This allows us to use the client interface derived from the L2 server's API in the CLI, simplifying the implementation.

 == Design decisions

 === Validium vs. rollup

-We're attempting to create an L2 solution which can scale to 10'000 transaction/s.
-However, these transactions need to be indpendent, since dependent transactions require the latter transaction to be aware of the state resulting from the first transaction, which you'll not be able to query quickly enough (given restrictions such as the time it takes to sign a transaction and send messages around given the speed of light).
-Therefore, in order to reach 10k transaction/s you need at least 20k people using the L2.
-Therefore, 20k people's L2 account balances need to be stored within the validium L1 smart contract.
-This means the data associated with this contract will supercede Casper L1's data limits, leading to the requirement for our L2 solution to be a Validium.
+We are attempting to build an L2 solution which can scale to 10'000 transaction per second.
+However, these transactions need to be indpendent, since dependent transactions require the latter transaction to be aware of the state resulting from the former, which cannot be queried in time to fit both transactions in the same second.
+This is because it takes time to sign transactions and send messages around given the speed of light.
+Therefore, in order to reach 10,000 transactions per second, we need at least 20,000 people to have account balances on the L2.
+All these account balances must be stored, yet this amount of data supercedes what fits into the Casper L1's smart contracts.
+Therefore, our L2 solution must be a Validium.

 === Centralized L2

 Decentralized L2s require many complex problems to be resolved.
-For example, everyone involved in the L2 must get paid, both the storers, provers etc. In addition, we must avoid any trust assumptions on individual players, making it difficult to provide reasonable storage options, and requires a complex solution, e.g. Starknet's Data Availability Committee.
-Each of these issues takes time to resolve, and doing all this within the proof of concept would likely lead to an infinite loop of design improvements and realizations of vulnerabilities.

-Therefore, a centralized L2 ran by the Casper Association is a very attractive initial solution.
+For example, everyone involved in the L2 must get paid, including the storers and provers.
+In addition, we must avoid any trust assumptions on individual players, making it difficult to provide reasonable storage options.
+Instead, this requires a complex solution such as Starknet's Data Availability Committee.
+Each of these issues takes time to resolve, and doing all this within the proof of concept is likely to prevent the project from ever launching into production.
+Therefore, a centralized L2 ran by the Casper Association is an attractive initial solution.
 This poses the question, what are the dangers of centralized L2s?
 - Denial of service: The L2 server could block any user from using the system
 - Loss of trust in L2: The L2 server could blacklist someone, thereby locking in their funds.
-This opens up blackmail attacks and the like.
+This opens up attacks based on blackmail.
 - Loss of data: What if the L2 server loses the data?
 Then we can no longer confirm who owns what, and the L2 system dies a painful death.

 Unfortunately there is nothing we can do about the L2 denying you service within a centralized L2 setting.
 If the L2 decides to blacklist your public key, you will not have access to its functionality.
 Of course we should keep in mind two key things here: